-All students and faculty are required to attend daily chapel service.
+All Middle School students and faculty are required to attend the daily Middle School chapel service.

 Christian education is essential to the moral and spiritual development of each student.
 A selected minister, ordained clergy of an area parish, parent, or a member of the chapel committee, leads our worship service.
 Students will often hear biblical messages that directly relate to the six character traits-trustworthiness, respect, responsibility, fairness, caring, and citizenship.
 The theme for Chapel on Tuesday is "Humanity Tuesday" focusing on Social Emotional Learning (SEL) skills.